domfarolino/algorithms/src/datastructures/BST/README.md

 Assuming we want to add the value 11 to the tree, we'll start with the root and realize 11 will need to be placed in 5's right subtree, as it is greater than 5.
 We'll then repeat this logic at the tree rooted at 5's right subtree, 7.
-Again 11 is greater than 7 so we'll need to place 11 in 7's right subtree however 7's subtree is `NULL`.
-In this case we don't want to recurse down another level and give a `NULL` root to our function as the current root, because we'd just end up setting this `NULL` pointer equal to a new node and it would never actually be attached to anything.
+Again, 11 is greater than 7 so we'll need to place 11 in 7's right subtree, however, 7's subtree is `NULL`.
+In this case, we don't want to recurse down another level and give a `NULL` root to our function as the current root.
+We'd just end up setting this `NULL` pointer equal to a new node and it would never actually be attached to anything.
 When adding a child node to a parent, we need to have the parent in context so that we can attach the child directly to it.
 In other words, we want to stop recursing at the last non-null node and attach a new child to it.
 Here's a quick visualization